makerdao/community/governance/polls/Lower PSM-USDC-A tout Parameter - February 22, 2021.md

 ## Outcomes

-**If a non-'Abstain' option recieves more votes than each other option (excluding 'Abstain') and the support for that option exceeds 50% of the total votes cast (excluding 'Abstain' votes) then the following actions will be taken:**
+**If a non-'Abstain' option receives more votes than each other option (excluding 'Abstain') and the support for that option exceeds 50% of the total votes cast (excluding 'Abstain' votes) then the following actions will be taken:**

 * If the result requires a change to the current setting, the PSM-USDC-A `tout` Parameter will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
 * If the Friday executive passes, then this parameter change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.